CheckoutFinland/psp-api/docs/README.md

 `HTTP POST /payments/{transactionId}/token/commit` commits an existing authorization hold.

-A successful commit will charge the payer's bank account.
+A successful commit will charge the payer's card.

 ##### Request